YiweiShen/codez/README.md

 - Start Codex with the `/codex` command from GitHub Issues or PR comments
 - Automatically create a Pull Request or commit changes if the AI modifies code
 - Post AI output as a comment if there are no changes
-- Automatically create GitHub issues when asked to plan features
+- Automatically create GitHub issues when asked to create issues

 ## Usage